-8 Easy Ways you can Reduce Order Returns & Cancellations
+8 Ways To Reduce Your Order Returns And Cancellations

 For sellers, returned or cancelled orders is something nightmares are made up of.
 If you’ve ever experienced this as a merchant, you’d know how strong the impact is -- on your brand’s reputation, profit margins, conversion rates and ROI.

 In the US alone, 42% of online shoppers have returned an item they had bought online in the last six months.

 Though returns can’t be completely avoided especially in ecommerce businesses, here are a few ways to ensure they are minimized:

 A clear-cut product description with complete product specifications on the different features, helps the buyer understand the product usage and its relevance in their day-to-day life.
 If yours is an apparel store and a model is wearing the outfit, mention the height and weight of the model so the buyer can gauge how well the product is going to fit them.

 High-resolution but compressed images let the buyer know exactly how the product looks -- its colour, texture, material used, dimensions or sizes available and even the product uses.
 The images should aptly represent your products and the buyers should be given the choice to zoom into your products or view it at a 360 degree angle.